Interested in a more in-depth explanation? Check out our downloadable textbook The Musical Geography Research and Style Guide.

 As you begin designing your map you will need to consider design principles.
 While your dataset may be large or complex, maps with too many symbols, legends, or color schemes can easily overwhelm or confuse viewers.
 Consider the experience of a viewer looking at your map for the first time.
 Your map should strike a balance between being exploratory without being overwhelming.
 If you want to convey multiple facets of your dataset, making multiple maps might be the best way to convey complex information in an accessible manner.
 When at all possible try and make accessible design choices.
 Allow for custom scaling, and customizable basemaps in case viewers have different accessibility needs.

 How do you transform your data into a map?
+Want to see the map-making process unfold in real time?
 Check out our video tutorial on Transforming Your Data Into a Map.

 Interested in the nitty-gritty details on how to use ArcGIS?
 Jump to ArcGIS Tips and Tricks.